Everyone wants to know how to keep from getting sick in the winter. In this post, I share my five biggest “health hacks” to help you out!

 Oh!
 As I was looking up the links for those, I also discovered that they have nasal spray:

 Health Hack #3: Reduce your sugar consumption.

-I’ve been sugar-free for over eight years now (that’s actually why I started this site and why I wrote my book!), so this one is kind of a no brainer for me, but I know eating less sugar is easier said than done sometimes.
+I’ve been sugar-free for over eight years now, so this one is kind of a no-brainer for me, but I know eating less sugar is easier said than done sometimes.
 However, I think it’s really important to make an effort to reduce your sugar consumption, especially during the fall and winter.

 Scary fact: Consuming a large amount of sugar has been shown to lower the immune system for almost five hours! (source)